Almenon/AREPL-vscode/README.md

 upload_results_to_s3(x)
 ```

+Note that you can also use control-enter to run a block of code outside `#$end`.

 ### Variable Representation

 I have [overridden the display](https://github.com/Almenon/AREPL-backend/blob/master/python/customHandlers.py) of some types (like datetime) to be more readable to humans.